UniMath/agda-unimath/src/modal-logic/formulas.lagda.md

   eq-box : {a b : formula i} → □ a ＝ □ b → a ＝ b
   eq-box refl = refl

+  eq-diamond : {a b : formula i} → ◇ a ＝ ◇ b → a ＝ b
+  eq-diamond refl = refl
 ```

 ## Properties